valdeezzee/IDS6938_FinalProject-/README.md

 Additionally, excavation sites can be local or non-conformal to a traditional grid due to location or legal constrains.
 Still, an accurate documentation has to be ensured.
 Measuring the coordinates used to be timeconsuming, as either GPS was not available yet or the necessary accuracy (within cm/less than an inch) could not be provided by (civil/available) the available GPS ccordinates.

-From a given, accurate coordinate, a grid has to be established and meaasured, usually with the help of the mentioned equipemtn above or e.g. with measuring band
+From a given, accurate coordinate, a grid has to be established and meaasured, usually with the help of the mentioned equipment above and with additional tools like e.g. with a especially calibrated measuring band.

 ### Background

+#### Tachymetre

+This is how the marking of an excavation site/grid has been done (and still is) with the help of a Tachymetre.

 ![Measuring step 1+2](https://github.com/valdeezzee/IDS6938_FinalProject-/blob/master/Ausgrabung/measuring1.png)